effort-free

 The breaking point

 A transformer has no clock.
-It does not know what time it is.
 It has no memory between conversations.
-Every time you start a new chat, it starts from scratch.
 Everything it “knows” is baked into its weights at training time.
-The thing that feels like memory is just a long input.
-When the context window fills up, it forgets the beginning.
+The thing that feels like memory is a long input.
+Context window limits force the model to drop early tokens.

 Your takeaway